dagbdagb/juniper-ztp/README.md

 ```
 You really want to perform this upgrade prior to deployment... and I should incorporate it into the slax script.
 Some time.

-Historically, there were at least one nasty bug related to this procedure, rendering the PoE controller dead to the point of having to RMA the entire switch.
+Historically, there was at least one nasty bug related to this procedure, rendering the PoE controller dead to the point of having to RMA the entire switch.

 Anyways, for now:
 ```